adnankarol/adnankarol/README.md

 </p>

-Feel Free to contact me for any Colloborations 👯 of any other doubts 💬.
+Feel Free to contact me for any Colloborations 👯 or any other doubts 💬.

 <!--
 **adnanmushtaq1996/adnanmushtaq1996** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.